lindsayfowers/overtime_app/README.md

 - X Need to update audit log status when an overtime rejected
 - X Update buttons on employee homepage so they show on mobile
 - X Updated buttons to include timespan on employee homepage
-- Update button sort order on employee homepage
+- X Update button sort order on employee homepage
 - Remove unneccessary nav bar buttons for managers
 - Fix admin dashboard bug
 - Implement Honeybadger for error reporting